 “We don’t get traction with the problems that we work”

 If you are hearing this you need to make sure you are working on the right things.
 Working on an issue which might be the result of a memory leak might be a suitable problem by the books, but we need to start thinking outside of that thought pattern if we are going to gain some momentum on how problem is perceived.
 How is resolving this problem going to help achieve your business objectives?
 How does this move us in a direction of automating redundant work?
 Instead we might want to take on a problem that impacts tasks which would be better if they were automated (password resets) or even training issues that could be managed by a knowledge article.
 While these might not sound like a traditional ‘problem management’ activity, they do achieve what problem management is setting out to do.

 I have news for you, they don’t actually care.
 However they do care about what a solid problem resolution can produce – results.
 Learn to celebrate your successes.
 Communicate when you are able to achieve wins by making progress.
 Even if they are small to you they can build up to something substantial.

-In the movie Groundhog Day the main character, Phil is finally able to escape this loop by connecting with the people in the town of Punxsutawney where he exists day after day by connecting with them on a personal level and fully understanding their culture and environment.
-The challenge for those in a support perspective is to look at more that the limited scope of what they see day after day and look at a larger picture to make a difference.
+In the movie Groundhog Day the main character, Phil is finally able to escape this loop by connecting with the people on a personal level in the town of Punxsutawney where he exists day after day.
+Through this he understands their culture and environment.
+He actively listens to what challenges they have and helps them wherever he can.
+The takeaway here is to do the same thing from a support perspective and understand what you can do to get out of your own loop and make a difference.